Introduction to anti-social behaviour (ASB)

 The police can also return young people under 16 home, who were out on the streets and not under the control of an adult, after 9pm if they are either: At risk or vulnerable from anti-social behaviour, crime etc; or causing, or at risk of causing, anti-social behaviour.Close

 Reporting Anti social behaviour (ASB)

-This form has been designed to help reporting of anti-social behaviour problems that you are experiencing or have witnessed and it would be helpful if you could provide as much information as possible.
+The ASB log sheet has been designed to report anti-social behaviour.
+It would be helpful if you could provide as much information as possible.